dcdpr/did-btcr2/chapters/Index.md

 How coordination between an aggregator and multiple ::Beacon Participants::
-is managed is out of scope, but the result of the interactions between members of the cohort is a trustable Beacon Signal on the bitcoin blockchain announcing updates approved by all members of the cohort.
+is managed is out of scope, but the result of the interactions between members of the cohort is a trustable Beacon Signal on the Bitcoin blockchain announcing updates approved by all members of the cohort.

 When defining a ::Beacon Cohort::, the ::Beacon Aggregator:: defines the